webpack/webpack.js.org/content/plugins/uglifyjs-webpack-plugin.md

 npm install uglifyjs-webpack-plugin --save-dev
 ```

 **Important!** The plugin has a peer dependency to uglify-js, so in order to use the plugin, also uglify-js has to be installed.
-The currently (2017/1/25) available uglify-js npm packages, however, do not support minification of ES6 code.
+The currently (2017/1/25) available uglify-js npm packages; however, do not support minification of ES6 code.
 In order to support ES6, an ES6-capable, a.k.a. _harmony_, version of UglifyJS has to be provided.

 If your minification target is ES6: